arc-l/dipn/README.md

 <img src="images/dipn.png" width=80%/>

-## Pre-train Grasp Network and Train Grasp Network in simluation
+## Pre-train Grasp Network and Train Grasp Network in simulation
 Switch to pytorch==1.5.1 and torchvision==0.6.1.
 `random-pretrain` contains objects which have different shapes and colors to the final objects that will be trained and evaluted on.
 `random-pretrain` could be replaced with `random-maskrcnn`, they are essentially collected in the same way.